applied-numerical-algorithms-group-lbnl/Chombo_3.2/releasedExamples/Proto/test_harness/_mpi_strong/README.md

 * A single script to run them all is also created.

-# Contents:
+# Script configure_strong_scaling.py:
-* _doc: documentation source files
-* configure_strong_scaling.py: Python script that:
-** makes many directories
+* makes many directories
-** compiles everything
+* compiles everything
-** puts batch scripts and input files in the  right places.
+* puts batch scripts and input files in the  right places.
-** makes one script to rule them all and in darkness bind them (dirname/runall.sh).
+* makes one script to rule them all and in darkness bind them (dirname/runall.sh).